 - UP or DOWN arrow keys until new wake time you desire is displayed.

 - UP or DOWN arrow keys until the desired temperature is displayed.

 - DONE (on some models, you may need to toggle through the other time periods and programs before the DONE key displays).

 Step 5: Overriding the Program

-What happens if you've stayed home for work some day, for example, and don't want the thermostat program to send the temperature down to 60°?
+What happens if you stay home from work some day, for example, and don't want the thermostat program to send the temperature down to 60 degrees?
 Just press the arrow keys until the desired temperature is displayed on the screen.
-Your thermostat will display the word "TEMPORARY" on the screen, and the thermostat will then hold the temperature at that level.
+Your thermostat will display the word "TEMPORARY" on the screen, and the thermostat will then hold the temperature at that level until the next time the schedule changes and takes back control of your system.
 At the point where you want to resume the program, just hit the RUN SCHEDULE button.